Direct final rule.

 A. Final Economic Analysis and Final Regulatory Flexibility Analysis

 When it issued the final cranes rule, OSHA prepared a final economic analysis (FEA) as required by the Occupational Safety and Health Act of 1970 (OSH Act; 29 U.S.C.
 651 et seq.) and Executive Order 12866 (58 FR 51735).
 OSHA also published a Final Regulatory Flexibility Analysis (FRFA) as required by the Regulatory Flexibility Act (5 U.S.C.
 601-612).
 OSHA's approach to estimating costs and economic impacts in these analyses began by estimating, for all construction sectors, the total number of cranes and whether they were owned and rented; owned without rental; or leased.
 As a result, both analyses covered all cranes engaged in construction activities, including cranes engaged in underground construction and cranes engaged in construction work involving demolition.
-The FEA for the final cranes standard, which included all cranes, crane operations, and industry sectors subject to this proposed rule, found that the requirements of the rule were technologically and economically feasible.
+The FEA for the final cranes standard, which included all cranes, crane operations, and industry sectors subject to this direct final rule, found that the requirements of the rule were technologically and economically feasible.

 That FEA simply considered all cranes and crane operations in these sectors, and did not analyze separately those operations involving underground construction or demolitions because OSHA planned to apply subpart CC to these operations.
-OSHA will report here the results for these entire sectors, which will inevitably involve greater costs and impacts than for the activities addressed in this proposed rule because both sectors have many cranes and crane jobs that do not involve underground construction or demolition activities.
-Table B-9 of the FEA showed that NAICS 237990, which includes all crane operations involved in underground construction operations, had annualized compliance costs of $1,903,569 for firms that own and rent cranes, $205,532 for firms that own but do not rent cranes, and $1,151,759 for firms that lease cranes, for total annualized costs of $3,260,860 (75 FR 48102-48105).
-Table B-9 also showed that NAICS 238910, which contains all crane operations involving demolitions, had annualized compliance costs of $1,232,974 for firms that own and rent cranes, $292,601 for firms that own but do not rent cranes, and $1,626,463 for firms that lease cranes, for total annualized compliance costs of $3,152,038.
+OSHA will report here the results for these entire sectors, which will inevitably involve greater costs and impacts than for the activities addressed in this direct final rule because both sectors have many cranes and crane jobs that do not involve underground construction or demolition activities.
+Table B-9 of the FEA showed that NAICS 237990, which includes all crane operations involved in underground construction operations, had annualized compliance costs of $1,903,569 for firms that own and rent cranes, $205,532 for firms that own, but do not rent cranes, and $1,151,759 for firms that lease cranes, for total annualized costs of $3,260,860 (75 FR 48102-48105).
+Table B-9 also showed that NAICS 238910, which contains all crane operations involving demolitions, had annualized compliance costs of $1,232,974 for firms that own and rent cranes, $292,601 for firms that own, but do not rent cranes, and $1,626,463 for firms that lease cranes, for total annualized compliance costs of $3,152,038.
 The total annualized compliance costs for both sectors are $6,412,898.
-Because these two NAICS sectors include operations not involved in underground construction or demolition, the total estimated annualized compliance costs of $6,412,898 for these two sectors will be greater than the actual costs of this proposed rule.
-Based on these costs, OSHA concludes that this proposed rule is not a significant rule under either E.O.
+Because these two NAICS sectors include operations not involved in underground construction or demolition, the total estimated annualized compliance costs of $6,412,898 for these two sectors will be greater than the actual costs of this direct final rule.
+Based on these costs, OSHA concludes that this direct final rule is not a significant rule under either E.O.
 12866 or the Unfunded Mandates Act.

 With respect to technological feasibility, the earlier FEA, which included consideration of both underground construction and demolition operations, noted: